 115.263 Reporting to other confinement facilities Auditor Overall Determination: Meets Standard Auditor Discussion 115.263 (a) ABHS reports that upon receiving an allegation that a client was sexually abused while confined at another facility, the head of the facility that received the allegation shall notify the head of the facility or appropriate office of the agency where the alleged abuse occurred.
-The auditor discussed this requirement with the facility/agency head and he understood the requirement in this standard but reported there had been no examples of clients reporting this information, therefore there were no examples to provide.
-In reviewing documentation provided to the auditor, there was no policy language that supported this requirement.
+During a previous audit, it was determined that there was no process in place to let the facility head know if a client had reported they had been sexually abused at a previous facility.
+The facility added drop-down questions to the PREA screening/assessment to ask about previous sexual abuse at the confinement facility specifically.
+The facility will train staff conducting the screening to let the facility head know as soon as possible so he can do his notification.
+In reviewing documentation provided to the auditor in a previous audit, there was no policy language that supported this requirement.
 ABHS updated policy 6.6 PREA Response to Sexual Misconduct to include the requirements in this standard.
-115.263 (b) The updated policy language in 6.6 PREA Response to Sexual Misconduct states that "s uch notifications shall be provided as soon as possible, but no later than 72 hours after receiving the allegation ".
+115.263 (b) The updated policy language in 6.6 PREA Response to Sexual Misconduct states that " such notifications shall be provided as soon as possible, but no later than 72 hours after receiving the allegation ".
 The facility/agency head was aware of this time limit, however, he reported they had no examples to provide to the auditor.
-The auditor reviewed several PREA screenings as required by 115.241 and did not see any reports of previous sexual abuse in a confinement setting.
+The auditor reviewed several PREA screenings as required by 115.241 and did not see previous sexual abuse in a confinement setting disclosed.
 115.263 (c) The updated policy language in 6.6 PREA Response to Sexual Misconduct states that " The facility shall document that it has provided such notification. " The facility/agency head was aware of this process.
-It is recommended that the facility develop some kind of formal process or form to track these notifications so they may be readily available for future audits.
+It is recommended that the facility develop a formal process or form to track these notifications so they may be readily available for future audits.
 115.263 (d) The updated policy language in 6.6 PREA Response to Sexual Misconduct states that " The facility Administrator or the PREA Coordinator shall ensure that the allegation is investigated in accordance with these standards. " The facility/agency head was aware of the requirement to investigate.
 Conclusion: The auditor has found the facility in full compliance with this standard.